padas-lab-de/simiir-2/README.md

     #### trec_user
     export PATH="/pathTo/trec_eval-9.0.7:$PATH"

-Create a virtual environment with the packages in the requirements.txt (note it is the same as the one for ifind)
+Create a virtual environment with the packages in the requirements.txt (note it is the same as the one for ifind).

 ## Example of Experiments